 - Alakanuk: \$9.9 million for the Alaska Native Tribal Health Consortium to provide basic water and wastewater infrastructure to homes that have not had it previously.
-Residents use rain, river, or hauled water for drinking water and use honey buckets and on-property bunkers for their wastewater disposal. - Anchorage (USGS): \$1 million to aid the development of an early earthquake warning system. - Statewide (Rossia): \$350,000 to provide funds to for the purpose of repair and rehabilitation of sites listed on the National Register for Historic Places. - Statewide (Fish and Wildlife Service): \$750,000 for Invasive Species Early Detection Rapid Response Strike Team in South Central Alaska. - Statewide (Environmental Protection Agency): \$1 million to fund a study on landfill capacity and hazardous waste processing in Alaska to help address current issues in and available solutions for waste management capacity and the disposal of hazardous waste. - Statewide (State of Alaska, Division of Forestry): \$3.25 million to coordinate and implement forest management activities across various jurisdictions to meet the wildfire prevention, mitigation, response, and restoration objectives State of Alaska's Forest Action Plan. - Anchorage: \$1 million for the Alaska Native Justice Center to provide training and technical assistance (TTA) as well as organizational support materials to help address public safety, justice and child welfare. - Chugach National Forest: \$5.77 million for maintenance, construction, and restoration on portions of the Iditarod trail. - Klawock: \$1.22 million to purchase needed landfill infrastructure and associated maintenance costs for the cities of Klawock, Craig and Coffman Cove to comply with new garbage removal requirements. - Kodiak: \$3.25 million to provide funds to replace a failing wastewater lift station.
+Residents currently rely on rain, river, or hauled water for drinking water and use honey buckets and on-property bunkers for their wastewater disposal. - Anchorage (USGS): \$1 million to aid the development of an earthquake early warning system. - Statewide (Rossia): \$350,000 to provide funds to repair and rehabilitate sites listed on the National Register for Historic Places. - Statewide (Fish and Wildlife Service): \$750,000 for an Invasive Species Early Detection Rapid Response Strike Team in southcentral Alaska. - Statewide (State of Alaska, Division of Forestry): \$3.25 million to coordinate and implement forest management activities across various jurisdictions to meet the wildfire prevention, mitigation, response, and restoration objectives in the State of Alaska's Forest Action Plan. - Anchorage: \$1 million for the Alaska Native Justice Center to provide training and technical assistance (TTA) as well as organizational support materials to help address public safety, justice, and child welfare. - Chugach National Forest: \$5.77 million for the maintenance, construction, and restoration of portions of the Iditarod Trail. - Klawock: \$1.22 million to purchase needed landfill infrastructure and associated maintenance costs for the cities of Klawock, Craig, and Coffman Cove to comply with new garbage removal requirements. - Kodiak: \$3.25 million to replace a failing wastewater lift station.